Walking dogs, safety and communication (revised June 9, 2017)

 - Check the white board and volunteer desk for any information on the dogs.
 Staff may also post information on a dog on its kennel.

-- Leave a note (on the pad on the volunteer sign in desk) for the Davis’ regarding any concerns (limps, wounds, fleas, ticks, runny eyes, depression, ticks, blood or worms in stool); you don’t need to report loose stool.
-Date and write your name on any notes left for the Davis’.
+- Leave a note (on the pad on the volunteer sign in desk) for Lori and Mark regarding any concerns (limps, wounds, fleas, ticks, runny eyes, depression, ticks, blood or worms in stool); you don’t need to report loose stool.
+Date and write your name on any notes left.

 - Record information.